-Jeff has the ability to simplify very complex situations.
-He brings this talent to commercial debt restructuring matters, representing the key players in Chapter 11 business reorganizations.
-Jeff advises lenders and borrowers in working out problem loans, and navigates confidently through business bankruptcy cases and receiverships.
+Jeff has a unique ability to simplify very complex situations.
+He brings this talent to commercial debt restructuring matters, representing the key players in Chapter 11 reorganizations.
+Recognized as one of the Best Lawyers in America in his field, Jeff advises lenders and borrowers in working out problem loans, and navigates confidently through business bankruptcy cases and receiverships.

 Jeff handles debt restructuring and insolvency matters in the manufacturing, retail, real estate development, health care, hospitality and transportation industries, to name a few.
 His wide-ranging experience includes representing:

 He writes and lectures on a wide array of business bankruptcy and secured transactions issues, commercial loan workouts, and other important debtor-creditor topics.

 •In the involuntary Chapter 7 bankruptcy of a national law firm, successfully recovered full payment for bank group on their multi-million dollar secured claims, and defended a lien avoidance lawsuit by the bankruptcy trustee, enabling the banks to keep all funds received before and during the bankruptcy.